pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/06_Block.md

 <?php } ?>
 ```

-The result in editmode should look like, below:
+The result in editmode should looks like to following:
 ![Block in editmode](../../img/block_editmode.png)

 And in the frontend of the application:
 ![Block in the frontend](../../img/block_frontend_preview.png)

-## Advanced usage
+## Advanced Usage

-### Advanced usage with different bricks.
+### Advanced Usage with Different Includes.

 ```php
 <?php while($this->block("contentblock")->loop()) { ?>